ibm-cloud-docs/watsonx-code-assistant/wca-license-reference.md

 [{{site.data.keyword.wca_short}}]{: tag-blue}

 {{site.data.keyword.wca_short_cap}} checks whether a generated code suggestion is similar to other code sources.
+{: shortdesc}

-The generated code must be:
-- 10 or more lines
+The generated code must be 10 or more lines in these languages:
-- C, C++.
-Go, Java, JavaScript, Python, or TypeScript {: shortdesc}
+{{site.data.content.language-support}}

 By default, {{site.data.keyword.wca_short}} blocks code suggestions that are similar to other code sources.